TritonDataCenter/sdc-docker/docs/api/README.md

 Docker client applications, including the Docker CLI and Docker Compose, can connect to the SDC Docker remote API endpoint to launch and control Docker containers across an entire Triton data center.

 Connecting to the API requires an account on the Triton data center, SSH key, and the CloudAPI URL for that data center, as well as the Docker CLI or some other Docker client.
-Joyent provides a helper script to configure a Docker client, including the Docker CLI.
+If you have your `triton` cli client configured, run:

+    eval "$(triton env -d)"

 ### Docker version